-There are a variety of Agile methods that have become prevalent for developing particular types of systems and the term Agile has come to encompass a group of software development methods that are iterative and focus on early development and delivery using customer and developer collaboration.
-Enterprise Architect has been built from the ground up as a flexible modeling platform that supports any software development methodology and has a wide range of tools and features that support Agile processes.
+There are various Agile methods that have become prevalent for developing particular types of system, and the term 'Agile' has come to encompass a group of software development methods that are iterative and that focus on early development and delivery using customer and developer collaboration.
+Enterprise Architect has been built from the ground up as a flexible modeling platform that supports any software development methodology, and it has a wide range of tools and features that support Agile processes.